SSWConsulting/SSW.Rules.Content/rules/use-icons-sharepoint/rule.md

 created: 2022-06-06T23:58:55.637Z
 guid: 0f8b8f8a-3a2d-4b7d-9e55-f0ee6d1b37a4
 ---
 Out of the box, SharePoint provides widgets (aka webparts) to style your link with a consistent look and feel.
-Standard left navigation also supports emojis 💖.
+Standard left-navigation also supports emojis 💖.

 <!--endintro-->